 For what’s been called a powerful kidney stone home remedy, combine:

 - 2 ounces of olive oil

 Drink this concoction followed by a glass of water.
-The oil is thought to increase lubrication, which can help pass the stones easily.

 Another option is to mix 1/2 teaspoon of baking soda and 2 tablespoons of ACV in a glass of warm or lukewarm water.
 Sodium bicarbonate is the active ingredient in baking soda.
 It can help alkalize your body and make your urine less acidic.
 This is thought to help get rid of kidney stones and prevent them from coming back.